09 Early years practice policy

 - If a child who is expected fails to arrive, this is recorded on the child’s personal file and the setting manager is immediately

-notified so that they can contact the child’s parents to find out why the child is absent following procedure 09.2 Absence.
+notified so that they can contact the child’s parents/carers to find out why the child is absent following procedure 09.2 Absence.

-- The Manager greets the parents and takes time to hear information the parents need to share.
-They inform the parents of aspects of
+- The Manager greets the parents/carers and takes time to hear information the parents/carers need to share.
+They inform the

 - The key person receives the child and tunes in to how he or she is feeling and prepares to meet his/her needs.

-- Parents should spend a few minutes with their child and key person before leaving, if necessary.
-Many parents will be in a hurry,
+- Parents/carers should spend a few minutes with their child and key person before leaving.
+Many parents/carers will be in a hurry,

 but this can have an unsettling effect.

-- Always ensure that the parents say goodbye to their child and say they will be coming back.
+- Always ensure that the parents/carers say goodbye to their child and say when they are coming back, such as ‘after tea’, rather than

 - If the member of staff receiving the child is not the key person, the member of staff will hand over the information shared by the